apache/flink-connector-http/docs/content.zh/docs/connectors/table/http.md

 private key.
 The key MUST be in `PCKS8` format.
 Both PEM and DER keys are allowed.

-For non production environments it is sometimes necessary to use Https connection and accept all certificates.
+For non production environments it is sometimes necessary to use HTTPS connection and accept all certificates.
 In this special case, you can configure connector to trust all certificates without adding them to keystore.
 To enable this option use `http.security.cert.server.allowSelfSigned` property setting its value to `true`.